 Since the fabric is made by intersecting the weaves and alternating between Cotton and Silk yarn, not only does it have a unique mix of the Silk yarns and Cotton yarns, the Mashru fabric is also stronger and more durable than many other Silk fabric.

 We can see patrons starting to prefer Mashru silk for apparel like blouses, where Mashru fabric provides the perfect mix of the glamor of silk and the comfort of cotton.
-Mashru Scarves and Stoles are also gaining popularity to add a glamorous element to basic everyday outfits.
+Checkout Riya, our tribe member flaunt her beautiful red Mashru Silk blouse with a plain Satin saree.

 Nowadays, it is even being used to make opulent looking home wear such as cushion covers and quilts.
 It is even being used for making gift bags for events and other such accessories!

-Let us know in the comments about your favorite way to wear this comfortable yet lavish fabric and share your designs with us at email@example.com
+Let us know in the comments how you plan to wear this comfortable yet lavish fabric.